skiptirengu/abot/README.md

   "youtube_token": "my_super_secret_youtube_token"
 }
 ```
-4. Start the bot with `npm start`
+4. Start the bot with `yarn start`

 The bot logs can be found on the `runtime` directory.
 The `console.log` file contains the output from stderr and stdout (ffmpeg's output for example), whilst the `arrombot.log` contains logs from the bot itself.
+To clear all log files run `yarn run log:clear`.

 ### FAQ